 Our Services

-Independent, client-first representation for astronauts flying with any PAM provider.
-Drawing on deep, firsthand experience from the provider side, WTP serves as the astronaut’s sole advocate and governance layer, focused exclusively on protecting mission objectives, decisions, and outcomes.
+Independent, client-first representation for astronauts and sponsoring agencies flying with any PAM provider.
+Drawing on deep, firsthand experience from the provider side, WTP serves as sole advocate, advisor, and governance layer, focused exclusively on protecting customer, decisions, outcomes, and mission objectives.

-While PAM providers must balance organizational and partnership obligations, WTP exists to ensure the private astronaut’s interests remain the primary focus.
+While PAM providers must balance organizational and partnership obligations, WTP exists to ensure the private astronaut’s interests & national interests remain the primary focus.

 • If I am flying with another PAM provider, why do I need representation?